Cognitive Processes: Key Mechanisms of Information Processing in the Brain

 Cognitive Behavioral Therapy

-It focuses on identifying and modifying maladaptive thought patterns and behaviors.
+Cognitive Behavioral Therapy (CBT) is a prevalent therapeutic method in psychology, concentrating on identifying and changing maladaptive thought patterns and behaviors.

 • Thought records